Protecting our Customers and Team Members

 Safety is our first priority.
 That is why we have made several important adjustments to our operations and services to better protect our passengers and team members from COVID-19, including our dedicated MetroLink, MetroBus and Metro Call-A-Ride operators who have and continue to provide critical transportation services for our community every day during this pandemic.

-In addition to the measures listed below, we have implemented enhanced cleaning and disinfecting measures for transit vehicles and high-contact areas throughout the transit system, provide all frontline team members with masks, gloves and other personal protective equipment, have installed polycarbonate shields around the operator cabs on all buses, and require temperature screenings for all team members.
+In addition to the measures listed below, we have implemented enhanced cleaning and disinfecting measures for transit vehicles, provide all frontline team members with masks, gloves and other personal protective equipment, have installed polycarbonate shields around the operator cabs on all buses, and require temperature screenings for all team members.
 Our team is committed to ensuring everyone can rely on Metro Transit safely and conveniently for their transportation needs.

 We also joined the APTA Health & Safety Commitments Program as part of our continued efforts to provide vital transportation options for everyone who needs to connect with their important destinations.
 Learn what those commitments mean here.